daniel-simpson/blog/content/posts/2009-07-01---convert-jpeg-to-pdf.md

 - "java"
 - "jpeg"
 - "pdf"
-description: "I had the requirement to export data to a PDF document recently, which involved plotting data from a Domino database over an map that was stored in JPEG format."
+description: "I had the requirement to export data to a PDF document recently, which involved plotting data from a Domino database over an map that was stored in JPEG format."
 ---
 I had the requirement to export data to a PDF document recently, which involved plotting data from a Domino database over an map that was stored in JPEG format.